Aliases for CHGA Gene

 GeneCards Summary for CHGA Gene

 CHGA (Chromogranin A) is a Protein Coding gene.
-Diseases associated with CHGA include neuroendocrine tumor and carcinoid syndrome.
-Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
+Diseases associated with CHGA include Atrophic Gastritis and Acinar Cell Carcinoma.
+Among its related pathways are Defensins and Innate Immune System.
+An important paralog of this gene is CHGB.

 Catestatin: Inhibits catecholamine release from chromaffin cells and noradrenergic neurons by acting as a non-competitive nicotinic cholinergic antagonist (PubMed:15326220).
 Displays antibacterial activity against Gram-positive bacteria S.aureus and M.luteus, and Gram-negative bacteria E.coli and P.aeruginosa (PubMed:15723172 and PubMed:24723458).
 Can induce mast cell migration, degranulation and production of cytokines and chemokines (PubMed:21214543).
 Acts as a potent scavenger of free radicals in vitro (PubMed:24723458).
 May play a role in the regulation of cardiac function and blood pressure (PubMed:18541522).